ayush13-0/Pizza-Sales-Data-Analysis-Reporting-SQL-Project-/README.md

 - ✔ Average Order Value (AOV)
 - ✔ CTEs and window function analyses

-- Ranking pizzas by revenue
+- ✔ Ranking pizzas by revenue
-- Running totals
+- ✔ Running totals
-- Percentage contributions
+- ✔ Percentage contributions
-- This collection of queries helps provide insights that a restaurant might use for inventory planning, menu adjustments, marketing, and staffing.
+- ✔ This collection of queries helps provide insights that a restaurant might use for inventory planning, menu adjustments, marketing, and staffing.

-📁 Project Structure
-pizza_sales_sql_project/
-│
-├── data/                     # (Optional) CSV datasets
-│
-├── sql/
-│   ├── pizzahut_database.sql    # Your SQL schema + analysis queries
-│
-├── README.md

 👨‍💻 Developed By
 -- Ayush